-At Granger Family Dentistry PC, our dentist, Dr. Thomas Anglemire is pleased to help our patients who live in Granger, Indiana, or the surrounding areas have the healthy smile they deserve.
+At Granger Family Dentistry PC, our dentists, Dr. Thomas Anglemire and Dr. Ross Schafer, are pleased to help our patients who live in Granger, Indiana, or the surrounding areas have the healthy smile they deserve.
 Today’s blog is going to review some things you may not know about your smile health, to make sure it is getting the attention it needs to thrive.

 — Did you know that the worst bacteria in your mouth hides between the teeth, where tooth surfaces touch?
 Unfortunately, brushing only reaches about 50% of the bacteria on your teeth.
 Fortunately, flossing lets you tackle the other 50%.